Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 I received my undergraduate degree in Computer Engineering from the [University of Pune](http://www.unipune.ac.in/).
 I completed my undergraduate thesis research in compiler optimizations at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), where I was advised by [Prof. Uday Khedkar](https://www.cse.iitb.ac.in/~uday/).

-I am originally from [Pune, India](https://pune.gov.in/), commonly known as 'The Oxford of the East,'.
+I am originally from [Pune, India](https://pune.gov.in/), commonly known as 'The Oxford of the East'.
 It is a city in western India surrounded by hills and home to numerous educational institutes.
 I enjoy swimming and cycling.
 While I'm at home, I enjoy experimenting with different spice profiles for tea.